Netflix’s original series, “Master of None,” is returning for a third season next month after a four-year hiatus.

 The Netflix comedy original premiered in 2015 and was followed by the second season in 2017.
-However, the fate of the third season remained unclear when Ansari was embroiled in a sexual misconduct accusation in 2018.
+However, the fate of the third season remained unclear when Ansari was embroiled in a sexual misconduct accusation

 “In September of last year, I met a woman at a party,” he said.
 “We exchanged numbers.
 We texted back and forth and eventually went on a date.
 We went out to dinner, and afterwards we ended up engaging in sexual activity, which by all indications was completely consensual.”